Starbucks unions: 2023 LGBTQ pride display strike

 On June 23, 2023, Starbucks Workers United led workers at 150 Starbucks stores across the United States on a week-long, staggered strike to protest the company's removal of and ban on LGBTQ pride displays.
 The strike followed an unfair labor practices charge, filed June 7 with the National Labor Relations Board, regarding the alleged worsening treatment of LGBTQ employees.
 On June 26, Starbucks issued a press release promising to offer clearer guidelines surrounding the LGBTQ display policy.

 2025 strike

+Before the 2025 strike, twenty-six U.S. Senators and eighty-two U.S. Representatives signed letters to Starbucks CEO Brian Niccol, demanding that Starbucks reach a contract with its workers.
+Elected officials such as Zohran Mamdani (then mayor-elect of New York City), Katie Wilson (then mayor-elect of Seattle), and Brad Lander (then comptroller of New York City) have also supported the strike.
+In early November, 92% of unionized Starbucks workers voted to authorize an open-ended strike if a contract with Starbucks was not finalized.

-On 13 November 2025, Starbucks Workers United launched an unfair labor practice strike involving over 1,000 workers in more than 40 US cities on Starbucks' annual "Red Cup Day", while also urging customers to boycott the company as part of a "No Contract, No Coffee" campaign.
+On November 13, 2025, Starbucks Workers United launched an unfair labor practice strike involving over 1,000 workers in more than 40 US cities on Starbucks' annual "Red Cup Day", while also urging customers to boycott the company as part of a "No Contract, No Coffee" campaign.
 A week later, the strike had grown to include more than 2,000 workers in 65 US cities.
+The strike started with a wave of 65 stores.
+Thirty more stores went on strike on November 20, 2025, bringing the total number of Starbucks locations on strike to 95.

+On November 19, 2025, in Pennsylvania, hundreds of baristas and supporters blockaded the largest Starbucks distribution center in the country.
+This prevented deliveries to stores across the Northeastern U.S. Labor historian Kate Bronfenbrenner noted that the economic, legal and political climate had changed since the union of bargain 2024, as a loosening of regulations from an "anti-union administration" had emboldened Starbucks to refuse to bargain for a first agreement.